mrocklin/blog/_posts/work/2018-07-08-incremental-saga.md

 </a>

-The tasks, which used to take seconds, now take tens of milliseconds, so we can process much more quickly.
+The tasks, which used to take seconds, now take tens of milliseconds, so we can process through many more chunks in the same amount of time.

 ### Future Work

 This was a useful experience to build an interesting algorithm.
 Most of the work above took place in an afternoon.
-However to make this more valuable to actual users we need to do a few things:
+We came away from this activity with a few tasks of our own:

 1. Build a normal Scikit-Learn style estimator class for this algorithm so that people can use it without thinking too much about delayed objects, and can instead just use dask arrays or dataframes
-2. Integrate Fabian's other work that uses sparse arrays.
-Hopefully on the SAGA side this just means doing a type check and then choosing between the two algorithms on a task-by-task basis
+2. Integrate Fabian's other work that uses sparse arrays, stopping criteria, and so on.
+3. Think about how to improve the learning experience so that dask.delayed can teach new users when it is being used correctly